Chisanan232/abstract-backend/docs/contents/blog/2025-09-01-project-origin.md

 tags: [python, uv, ci-cd, template, automation, developer-experience]
 ---

-# Why I Created This Python UV Project Template
+# Why I Created This Abstract Backend

 As a Python developer, I've experienced the same frustration countless times: starting a new project and spending hours, sometimes days, setting up the same boilerplate code, CI/CD pipelines, testing frameworks, and deployment configurations.
 Each time, I found myself copy-pasting from previous projects, manually adjusting workflows, and inevitably missing some crucial setup step that would bite me later.